Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-5/problem_2.md

 ## (25pt) Reverse A Stack

 Can't remember the last time I hit gym, but if you have a stack of weight plates, how do you "flip" or "reverse" them?
+Suppose they are too heavy to be lifted as a whole, so we have to do it plate by plate.

 Like this: